 What scares you the most about the path which many young people are towing today?

 We youths of today are consumed by social media and social life.
-Don’t get me wrong I am hyped about snap chat and am not saying social media is bad.
-But it has gotten to the extent where youths care more about getting facebook likes than their futures.
+Don’t get me wrong, I am hyped about Snapchat and I am not saying social media is bad.
+But it has gotten to the extent where youths care more about getting Facebook likes than their futures.
 We forget we are the leaders of tomorrow but how can you lead tomorrow if you do not prepare today.
 The few who even think of trying to work to create the future get laughed at and made fun of.
 Youths, in general, are just interested in cursing the system and pointing out the weaknesses and corrupt nature of our African administrators but very few think of constructive ways to repair or change the system shout out to my friend and brother, Kachi Dominic for the work he is doing with ceraphys.com in Nigeria.
-I guess my fear is if we as youths don’t change and become more active in changing the present political atmosphere, Africa might be worse than it is at present when we become the leaders but I am positive things will change with the recent rise in the number of youth activists and good young leaders.
+I guess my fear is if we as youths don’t change and become more active in changing the present political atmosphere, Africa might be worse than it is at present when we become the leaders, but I am positive things will change with the recent rise in the number of youth activists and good young leaders.

 Very interesting.
 I love the passion in which you tell your story, now it’s time for people to actually know who you are.